JakeI158/Destiny2_Weapons/README.md

 This SQL project covers the same actions using MS SQL Server (T-SQL) and pgAdmin (PostgreSQL).

-This project will cover creating the table needed as well as queries exploring that data and updating certain aspects of the data.
+This project will cover creating the databases and tables needed, as well as queries exploring that data and updating certain aspects of the data.<br />
 I am currently working on creating a Tableau visualization to accompany this data (COMING SOON).

+Project Contents:
+- README
+- guns_v2.csv
+- MS_SQL_Server_Setup
+- MS_SQL_Server_Queries
+- PostgreSQL_pgAdmin_Setup
+- PostgreSQL_pgAdmin_Queries

+Enjoy!